waitwhatActo/Veltryx-Website/README.md

 # Welcome to Veltryx

-## Veltryx: Home of the tech organization based in Beautiful British Columbia, Canada.
+## Home of the tech organization based in Beautiful British Columbia, Canada.

 This is the website of Veltryx